AmeerD/AmeerD.github.io/_portfolio/3_Gadsby.md

 ---
 title: "Gadsby Text Mining"
-excerpt: "A Story of Over 50,000 Words Without Using the Letter "E"...or is it?"
+excerpt: "A Story of Over 50,000 Words Without Using the Letter 'E'...or is it?"
 collection: portfolio
 ---